choijangwook/RainMind/pages/about.md

 ---
-layout: post
+layout: page
-title: About RainMind
+title: About
-description: About RainMind
 ---

-## About
+## About RainMind

-RainMind helps you relax, focus, and sleep better using customizable rain sounds.
+RainMind helps you relax, focus, and sleep with rain sounds.

-This platform is designed for productivity, mental clarity, and relaxation.